What lives where in Woollahra?

 What threatened species need our bushland?

 Ecologists use a special ultrasonic detector to record the sounds of microbats in our area.
-We found five threatened species of bats in our area.
-Parsley Bay has six species of bat including the fascinating Southern Myotis (Myotis macropus) that is the only species of bat in Australia to capture fish for food.
+In this round of monitoring we found four threatened species of bats in our area.
+Parsley Bay has six species of bat including the fascinating Southern Myotis (Myotis macropus), which is the only species of bat in Australia to capture fish for food.
 They have large feet which they use to trawl for food near the water’s surface.

 What other findings came from the survey?